 The initial terms of all members of the Committee began on April 22, 2019.
 The initial terms of members in odd-numbered seats will end on April 21, 2021, and the initial terms of members in even-numbered seats will end on April 21, 2022.
 After the expiration of those initial terms, all terms will be two years commencing on April 22.
 (Administrative Code § 5.41-3(b).)

 Section 3.
-Removal and Absenses
+Removal and Absences

 Members may be removed by their appointing authorities at any time.